Nils-Magnus/md-texts/writeup.md

 s=[44,49,119,107,11,127,37,48,78,120,114,39,101,56,126,55,98,47,57,99,103,120].map(_=>_._())._();
 ```

-This just creates a 22-char strings based on the numbers, each
+This just creates a 22-char string based on the numbers, each
 converted by `map()` into chars and finally into a single string by
 the `_()` methods. `s` does not depend on any other input an is this
 static.